European Union: The CSDDD reporting rules

 2 Regulation 2023/2859 of 13 December 2023.

-3 This exemption only applies for businesses that report under Articles 19a and 29a of the CSRD, in conformity with the European Sustainability Reporting Standards (ESRS).
+3 This exemption applies only to businesses that report under Articles 19a and 29a of the CSRD, in conformity with the European Sustainability Reporting Standards (ESRS).

 5 Either assets of EUR 25 million or 250 employees.